lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 approximately 10<sup>-4</sup> to 10<sup>-5</sup> ("watch crystal") of error.
 More precise timing is available with temperature compensated crystal oscillators (TCXO).
-Further improvement requires significantly higher power usage, bulk, fragility, and device cost, e.g. oven-controlled crystal oscillators (OCXO) can reach 10<sup>-8</sup> accuracy, and Rubidium frequency sources can reach 10<sup>-11</sup> over the short term and 10<sup>-9</sup> over the long term.
+Further improvement requires significantly higher power usage, bulk, fragility, and device cost.
+For instance, oven-controlled crystal oscillators (OCXO) can reach 10<sup>-8</sup> accuracy, and Rubidium frequency sources can reach 10<sup>-11</sup> over the short term and 10<sup>-9</sup> over the long term.